Condition numbers for the Moore-Penrose inverse and the least squares problem involving rank-structured matrices: MCN and CCN for general parameterized matrices

 \subsection{M-P inverse of general parameterized matrices}

-For a general class of parameterized matrices, we introduce structured MCN and CCN in Definition \ref{def31}, for its M-P inverse.
+We introduce structured MCN and CCN in Definition \ref{def31} for M-P inverse of a general class of parameterized matrices.
 We provide general expressions for the upper bounds of these CNs in Theorem \ref{Th31}.
-Also, we present exact formulae for these CNs in Theorem \ref{Th32} for full column rank matrices. \begin{definition} Let $M(\Psi)\in \mathbb{R}^{m\times n},$ $\rank(M(\Psi))=r\leq \min{\{m,n\}}$.
-Then, we define structured MCN and CCN for $M^{\dagger}(\Psi)$ as follows:
+Also, we present exact formulae for these CNs in Theorem \ref{Th32} for full column rank matrices.